 - 1. SS2U no longer replicates the cell value in Manual Recalculation Mode, but gives the correct calculated answer immediately and completes the replicated calculations even faster than VisiCalcTM (Compare Tests 16b and 17b in the table below with those in the table in the September issue).
-The correct values were also given immediately Recalculation Mode. additional data cannot be entered until the time shown has elapsed. - 2.
-Scrolling times (Lines 14 and 15) showed little change in the 40-column version, but significant improvement in the 80-column version, though still not as fast as SSI (40), VC (40), and VC (80). results were obtained in Cursor movement tests (Lines 10-13), but SS2U (80) times were now better than those of VC (80).
+The correct values were also given immediately in Auto Recalculation Mode, though additional data cannot be entered until the time shown has elapsed. - 2.
+Scrolling times (Lines 14 and 15) showed little change in the 40-column version, but significant improvement in the 80-column version, though still not as fast as SSI (40), VC (40), and VC (80).
+Similar results were obtained in Cursor movement tests (Lines 10-13), but SS2U (80) times were now better than those of VC (80). - 3.
 The screen update speeds have improved considerably in the updated 80-column version.

 - 4. Except as noted, the recalculation speeds have not changed significantly between the original version and the updated one.
 However, as noted above, the improved replication speeds in manual recalculation are spectacular. - 5.
-In my evaluation-form tabulation, I was no longer able to outtype my typeahead buffer This will permit me to do with SS2U. tabulations next year that I could not do this year. - features continue 6.
-Outstanding to automatic checking for extra RAM memory and the ability to set individual column widths width).
-Using (including zero zero-width feature, it is possible to print only desired columns of a table without affecting calculations and then recall the missing columns by reassigning the original column width.
+In my evaluation-form tabulation, I was no longer able to outtype my typeahead buffer with SS2U.
+This will permit me to do tabulations next year that I could not do this year. - 6.
+Outstanding features continue automatic checking for extra RAM memory and the ability to set individual column widths zero width). (including Using zero-width feature, it is possible to print only desired columns of a table without affecting calculations and then recall the missing columns by reassigning the original column width.
 Trying to print selected columns with VC or SS1 can be very frustrating.